 Canterbury Cathedral is an historic pilgrimage site dating back 1,400 years and welcoming more than a million visitors a year.
 It is the seat of the Archbishop of Canterbury and a working community at the heart of the city of Canterbury.
 The beauty of the building and its unique role in the nation’s history have inspired generations.

-Applicants will need to have experience in successfully developing and delivering Learning & Participation strategies in a museum or heritage environment.
-Knowledge of HLF submission and funding processes will be desirable and experience in the specific fields of interpretation, learning and participation will be essential.
-This challenging role will require a creative thinker with outstanding communication skills.
+Applicants will therefore need to have experience in successfully developing and delivering Learning & Participation strategies in a museum, heritage, gallery, interpretation or other similar environment.
+Knowledge of HLF submissions and funding processes will be desirable and experience in the specific fields of interpretation, outreach, learning and participation will be essential.

 Interviews are expected to be held on